ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Both tunnelled mode and forwarded mode (regardless of packet transform) are vulnerable to packet injection in the target-to-client direction.
-An attacker can inject a burst of packets with a known QUIC Connection ID and see which Connection ID bytes are used on the proxy to client network path.
+An attacker can inject a burst of packets with a known QUIC Connection ID and see which Connection ID is used for the corresponding burst on the proxy to client network path.

 Packet injection with a known QUIC Connection ID can also happen in the client-to-proxy direction, however, this only affects forwarded mode since